UniOfGreenwich/ace-2023_-ace_2023_team-1/README.md

   <img  src="research_folder/Images/PLOT45.jpeg" alt="Plot 45" style="width: 600px;"/>
 </p>

-[click here](/research_folder/Software/Implementation/TestRPRogram.md) to view detailed documentation and code.
+[Click here](/research_folder/Software/Implementation/TestRPRogram.md) to view detailed documentation and code.
 As a result, SLURM was used to run a job i.e., generating plot from 10000 samples 50 times in parallel.
 This mimics data processing of large datasets which is a major use case of HPC clusters.

 ## Recommendations